Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Methods

 \subsection{New Parameter}

-In the previous section, we showed that the binarized ATE is equivalent to the difference between two average counterfactual outcomes.
-However, when considering the impact of a policy, it seems most natural to consider the difference between a counterfactual outcome and the outcome under the status quo with no policy, as suggested by Hubbard and van der Laan \cite{hubbard_population_2008}.
+In the previous section, we showed that the BATE is equivalent to the difference between two average counterfactual outcomes under two different modified treatment policies, under causal assumptions.
+However, when considering the impact of a policy, it seems most natural to consider the difference between a counterfactual outcome under one MTP and the outcome under the status quo with no policy, as suggested by Hubbard and van der Laan \cite{hubbard_population_2008}.
 For example, the estimand proposed by Haneuse and Rotnitzky is a difference that ``quantifies the average effect in the studied population of a policy that switches each received dose\dots to the modified dose" \cite{haneuse_estimation_2013}.
+As another example, when studying the effect of shift interventions, researchers often estimate the difference between the average outcome under the proposed shift intervention and the observed average outcome \cite{munoz_population_2012, nugent_demonstration_2023}.

-To this end, we propose a new estimand of interest, the policy effect of binarizing.
-It requires no data beyond what is used to calculate the binary ATE.
-The policy effect of binarizing is the difference between the expected outcome under one of the two policies and the expected outcome under the status quo:
+To this end, we propose a new estimand of interest, the causal attributable effect of binarizing (CAB).
+The CAB is akin to the causal attributable risk (CAR) of the MTPs described, generalized to non-binary outcomes.
+The CAR is a common estimand in public health used to examine the excess risk that results from a particular exposure \cite{hoffman_chapter_2019}.
+It requires no data beyond what is used to calculate the BATE.
+The CAB is defined as the difference between the expected outcome under one of the two policies and the expected outcome under the observed world: